microsoft/net-offloads/quic-encryption-offload.md

 > **Note**
 > This document is a work in progress.

-This document describes a proposed NDIS offload called QEO which offloads the encryption of QUIC packets to hardware.
+This document describes a proposed NDIS offload called QEO which offloads the encryption of QUIC short header packets to hardware.
 The perspective is mainly that of MsQuic, but the offload will be usable by other QUIC implementations.

 Today, MsQuic builds each QUIC packet by writing headers and copying application data into an MTU-sized (or larger in the case of USO) buffer, uses an encryption library (bcrypt or openssl) to encrypt the packet in place, and then posts the packet (alone or in a batch) to the kernel.

 Developers of other QUIC implementations have claimed a 5-8% memory bandwidth reduction from combining the application data copy with encryption.
 Moreover, if the work can be offloaded to hardware, those developers have claimed the main CPU can be relieved of 7% of the CPU utilization of QUIC.
 The CPU requirement of encryption (and therefore the potential benefit of offloading it) has an even larger proportion (70%) in MsQuic.

-> **TODO -** Mention in appropriate places that offload is only for short header packets.

-> **TODO -** Add RX offload (at least add a "tx/rx" boolean to API signatures so that "in" can be supported in the future).

 ## UDP Segmentation Offload (USO)